-Customer and stakeholder service: System Users and stakeholders of ISCC can always contact and engage with ISCC directly via email or telephone ("ISCC helpdesk") to submit questions, complaints, concerns and general feedback.
-Customer focus and prompt feedback are core features of ISCC.
+Customer and stakeholder service: System Users and stakeholders of ISCC can always contact and engage with ISCC directly via email or telephone ("ISCC hotline") to submit questions, concerns and general feedback.
+Customer focus and prompt feedback are core features under ISCC.
+Customer service

-The quality management of ISCC is based on general elements that would constitute any quality management system (see figure 3).
+The quality management of ISCC is based on the general elements that would constitute any quality management system (see figure 3).